pdjr-signalk/pdjr-signalk-push-notifier/README.md

 should trigger the issuing of an email message and/or a web-push notification.

-A simple retrieval mechanism allows Signal K paths to be retrieved from third party applications or plugins which expose an appropriate HTTP API method.
+A simple retrieval mechanism allows Signal K paths to be recovered from third party applications or plugins which expose an appropriate HTTP API method.
 This can be used to integrate the plugin's push services with, for example,